How to Homeschool Multiple Children At Once

 Tips for young students

 For your younger learners, you want to keep lessons fast-paced and varied.
 Your new preschooler may be ready to add a few raindrops to his drawing page, then move on to Plus-Plus Big.
-A few minutes later, have him do a page or two in Mathematical Reasoning, followed by a few more raindrops on the earlier drawing page, then ending by pouring water with his science beakers.
+A few minutes later, have him do a page or two in Mathematical Reasoning, followed by a few more raindrops on the earlier drawing page, then end by pouring water with his science beakers.
 You want to stop each subject while he's still enjoying it, and slowly build up his endurance levels without making it tedious.
-We're not talking about having him sit at the table filling in tedious worksheets for an hour; we're talking about a fast-paced array of activities that he looks forward to each day.
+We're not talking about having him sit at the table filling in tedious worksheets for an hour; we're talking about a fast-paced array of activities he looks forward to each day.

 Even kindergartners and first-graders will benefit from mixing it up.
 Did he just finish a worksheet?
 Why not swap to STEM?
 Is he most focused right after playtime?
 Let's tackle math or language arts then.

 The other component to keep in mind is your child's sensory needs.
-Take frequent breaks to go swing or jump, allow him to work standing instead of sitting, give him a fidget, pass out gum… Each child's sensory needs can be so very different, but take the time to figure out what helps your child focus and use that!
+Take frequent breaks to swing or jump, allow him to work standing instead of sitting, give him a fidget, pass out gum… Each child's sensory needs can be very different, but take the time to figure out what helps your child focus and use that!

 Special notes for teens

 Does your child have a career in mind?
-(Yes, homemaking is totally a career!)
+(Yes, homemaking is a career!)
 Or general interests he wants to pursue?
-If he's narrowing down options, have him think through how he'd like to position himself to live, serve, give, and play.
+If he's narrowing options, have him think through how he'd like to position himself to live, serve, give, and play.
 If he dreams of being an inner-city pediatrician who is raising a large family while volunteering in orphanages three times a year and owning a private yacht, he's going to want to get a realistic grasp on those costs!
 The dreaming stage is a pretty fun project for most teens, so if you have a child who doesn't know where to start, it may be helpful to assign him a new idea every month:

-- Computer tech working locally, two children, renting a home next door
+• Computer tech working locally, two children, renting a home next door

-- PUD employee, single, buying a home across the country.
+• PUD employee, single, buying a home across the country.

-- Lawyer in the closest big city, six children, buying a home near the courthouse
+• Lawyer in the closest big city, six children, buying a home near the courthouse

-- Single foster parent, working from home, owns his own home in an area where the need is greatest.
+• Single foster parent, working from home, owns his own home in an area where the need is greatest.

 Feel free to use his interests and aptitudes to build his list and make sure he uses real-world examples.
 (For instance, local real estate listings, cost of living estimates, job openings, etc.)